torappinfo/uweb/misc/ebrowser/README.md

 - F12: devtools

 #### Address bar commands
+Like any popular browser, the very first word in address bar if defined in "search.json" identifies a search engine.
+Moreover, the address bar serves as command line interface:
 - "/" for find-in-page
 - ":" for address bar commands
   - ac [bookmark/history path w/o ext] : load ".rec" file for autocomplete.